sitting-duck/stuff/ai/tensorflow/build_tensorflow_1.14_source_for_Windows/README.md

 For example I checked my device manager under display adaptors to see what graphics card I have:
 ![Check graphics card](device_manager_check_graphics_card.png)

+### Step 1: Install NVidia Graphics Card Driver
-1. You need to install the NVidia graphics driver for your card.
-You can type the name of your graphics card plus "Nvidia grpahics card driver to find the download page for your card."
+You need to install the NVidia graphics driver for your card.
 The page for NVidia Graphics card drivers is ``https://www.nvidia.com/Download/index.aspx``

 And you're going to find your graphics card using this form: